WHAT IS FLOODING?

 - Heavy rainfall during tidal flooding can rapidly lead to coastal flash floods.

 Is flooding really a problem?
 Yes!
-Natural floodplains have been developed and altered, sea level and groundwater tables are rising, precipitation is becoming more intense, and tidal flooding is more frequent.
-Storm surge flooding happens more easily because of these higher water levels- all leading to more flooding events that often come at a personal and financial cost.
+Sea level and groundwater tables are rising, precipitation is becoming more intense, tidal flooding is more frequent and storm surge flooding happens more easily because of these higher water levels - all leading to more flooding events that often come at a personal and financial cost.
 Evidence of this can be seen in our neighborhoods with recurrent flooding, ghost forests, wetlands gradually appearing within developed areas and previously dry backyards, docks and piers going under water more often, community alerts and flood advisories.

 "Impacts from flooding can range from temporary road closures to the loss of homes, property and life.
 In coastal Virginia, the cost of large storm damage can range from millions to hundreds of millions of dollars per storm." – Virginia Department of Emergency Management